 Written by Christiaan Van Lierop,

-While each macro-regional strategy is unique in terms of the countries it brings together and the scope of its policies, they all share the same common aim: to ensure a coordinated approach to issues that are best tackled together.
-Building on the success of the pioneering 2009 European Union strategy for the Baltic Sea region, this form of cooperation has since become firmly embedded in the EU’s institutional framework, with four strategies now in place, covering a total of 19 Member States and 8 third countries.
+While each macro-regional strategy is unique in terms of the countries it brings together and the scope of its policies, they all share a common aim: to ensure a coordinated approach to issues that are best tackled together.
+Building on the success of the pioneering 2009 European Union strategy for the Baltic Sea region, this form of cooperation has since become firmly embedded in the EU’s institutional framework, with four strategies now in place, covering 19 Member States and 10 non-EU countries.

-Every two years, the European Commission publishes a report to assess the implementation of these strategies, most recently in 2019.
+Every two years, the European Commission publishes a report to assess the implementation of the macro-regional strategies, most recently in 2020.
 With the views of stakeholders and other players helping to complete the picture, it is possible to identify a number of challenges common to all macro-regional strategies in areas such as governance, funding, political commitment and the need to be more results oriented.
-This, in turn, has helped focus discussions on the future role of macro-regional strategies within the post 2020 cohesion policy framework.
-For while recent months have seen the idea of a fifth macro-regional strategy resurface, with negotiations now under way on the cohesion policy architecture beyond 2020, the future position of macro-regional strategies within this framework looks set to be the key issue in the coming months for all actors involved in the EU’s macro-regional strategies.
+This has helped focus discussions on the future role of macro-regional strategies within the post-2020 cohesion policy framework.

 Read the complete briefing on ‘Implementation of macro-regional strategies‘ in the Think Tank pages of the European Parliament.